A pair of four-armed table candlesticks from the 18th century

 Description

-A pair of four-armed table candelabras from 1700, two 18th-century candelabras made of gilded wood and iron with original design, in a spiral shape crafted from hand-forged iron, ending with round wax drip pans and turned and gilded wood with leaves.
-They were likely originally used on torches and make a very original addition to dining table or sideboard decor.
-Their light and stylish line makes them suitable for both classic and modern settings.
+Set of four 1700s table candelabra, two 18th-century gilded wood and iron candlesticks with original design, spiral-shaped with hand-forged iron, finished with round wax drip trays, and turned gilded wood with leaves.
+They were probably originally used on torches and make a very original addition to the dining table or sideboard decor.
+Their light and stylish line makes them suitable for both classic and modern interiors.

-In excellent condition, except for minor gilding losses.
-They have Italian origin, dating back to the 18th century.
+In excellent condition, aside from minor gilding losses.
+They are of Italian origin, dating back to the 18th century.

-Original Empire style furniture dates from the period between the late 18th and early 19th century.
-It originated during the reign of Napoleon, where significant similarities and references to Roman and Greek decorations were imposed.
+Original Empire-style furniture dates from the late 18th to early 19th century.
+It was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

-Classicist furniture refers to the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in the Rococo and Louis XV styles.
-Next is Baroque, whose name comes from the Portuguese barocco – which translates to an irregularly developed pearl.
-These were very representative pieces of furniture, meant to literally drip with splendor and play a significant role in luxury.
-Exceptional, selectively used materials were employed to further emphasize the lofty tone of these products.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Antique pieces in Rococo and Louis XV styles are also interesting and noteworthy.
+Baroque, whose name derives from the Portuguese “barocco”—meaning an irregularly developed pearl—was very representative furniture, designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these pieces.

-Today, we can observe how much influence the Baroque style had on today's classic furniture, which is designed with great similarity to the past era.
-Another significant style is the Renaissance, which flourished in the 15th and 16th centuries and also left a large mark on the art of furniture making.
-Renaissance style was quite heavy and massive.
-Brown stains were used, as well as cornices, strong plinths, and bas-reliefs.
-It can certainly be said that these were quite specific products, but they offered many new possibilities, such as the construction of sideboards or generally broadly understood chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports or legs took on animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
+These were quite distinctive products, but they also opened new possibilities, such as the construction of sideboards and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the client's perspective, as there are many counterfeits on the market.
-The Luxury Products brand provides a document confirming the product's compliance with the actual description and photo.
-At your disposal, we have art appraisers, historians, and experts from around the world.
+Ultimately, this is crucial from the customer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s compliance with the actual description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details